trustcrypto/documentation-theme-jekyll/pages/mydoc/features.md

 ### AUTOMATIC LOCK FEATURE
 Want your OnlyKey to automatically lock itself after being inactive for 30 minutes?
 No problem, this is customizable in [OnlyKey preferences](https://docs.crp.to/usersguide.html#configurable-inactivity-lockout-period).

+### USER SELECTABLE TYPE SPEED FEATURE
+Want your OnlyKey to type out information faster or slower?
+No problem, this is customizable in [OnlyKey preferences](https://docs.crp.to/usersguide.html#configurable-keyboard-type-speed).

+### SYSADMIN MODE
+Want your OnlyKey to fill any login form or even automate system administration commands?
+No problem, enable [Sysadmin Mode](https://docs.crp.to/usersguide.html#sysadmin-mode).

 ### ADVANCED HARDWARE SECURITY
 Once a PIN has been set on your OnlyKey it locks down the hardware so that even if an attacker gains physical access to your OnlyKey, without the correct PIN it will be useless.
 Read more about [security architecture of OnlyKey](https://docs.crp.to/security.html).